 Writing Center services are available to currently registered part- or full-time Catholic University students, both undergraduate and graduate, studying any discipline.
 Students are encouraged to visit the Writing Center as writing concerns arise.
 Students also may be referred by instructors.
 To refer a student, please email the Director, Dr. Kevin Rulo.

 How Do I Sign Up?

 How Long Are Appointments?

-You can choose either 30 or 60 minutes.
+You can meet with a Writing Center Consultant for either 30 or 60 minutes at a time.
+For a 60 minute appointment, you will need to sign up for two back-to-back 30 minute appointments.
 Appointments are forfeited if you are more than 10 minutes late.